Twisters (film): Development

 In December 2022, Lee Isaac Chung was hired to direct the now standalone sequel.
 Chung's pitch to Marshall, Spielberg, and executive producer Ashley Jay Sandberg included a presentation that intercut footage from Twister and his own Minari, a semi-autobiographical indie drama that cost $2 million, specifically a scene in which characters experience a tornado watch.
 Chung credited his time at Lucasfilm directing an episode of The Mandalorian as accustoming him to projects with visual effects and noted growing up in tornado alley as inspiration.
 In preparation for Twisters, he revisited the original film; Spielberg's Jaws (1975) and War of the Worlds (2005) (described by him as "movies about powerful forces of nature or monstrous things coming at you or looming above you"); "driving movies" such as The French Connection (1971) and Gone in 60 Seconds (2000); and Akira Kurosawa's Seven Samurai (1954) and Ran (1985) (for inspiration in capturing weather through camera movement).
 Character dynamics were influenced by the films of Frank Capra and Howard Hawks, especially It Happened One Night (1934) and The Big Sky (1952).

 Chung was inspired to approach Glen Powell for a lead role after seeing an appearance of his on an episode of the morning show Today; Powell was contacted while filming Anyone but You (2023) in Australia to do a chemistry read with Daisy Edgar-Jones over Zoom.
 Edgar-Jones suggested that her character, Kate, have a camera, in reference to the documentary Fire of Love (2022) about volcanologists Katia and Maurice Krafft; the character was partially inspired by Dorothy Gale in The Wizard of Oz (1939).
 For Kate's wardrobe, Lee said that Edgar-Jones drew inspiration from the "bad-ass women of cinema", which included Furiosa from Mad Max: Fury Road (2015), Ellen Ripley from Alien (1979) and Louise Sawyer and Thelma Dickinson from Thelma & Louise (1991).
 Cast members attended a "weather boot camp" to learn about tornadoes from meteorologists and storm chasers.
 The program was organized by meteorologist and former NOAA analyst Kevin Kelleher, a technical advisor on both Twister films.
 Paxton's son, James, has a cameo as a motel guest who tries driving away from a tornado.
-Powell's parents also appear as cameos during the rodeo scene, an occurrence that previously happened in all of his films, starting with Spy Kids 3-D: Game Over (2003).
+Powell's parents also appear as cameos during the rodeo scene, an occurrence that previously happened in all of his films, starting with Spy Kids 3-D: Game Over (2003) where James Paxton also appears in a cameo and also his debut acting feature.